kube-reporting/metering-operator/Documentation/reports.md

 # Reports

 The `Report` custom resource is used to manage the execution and status of reports.
-Metering produces reports derived from usage data sources which can be used in further analysis and ***REMOVED***ltering.
+Metering produces reports derived from usage data sources which can be used in further analysis and filtering.

 ## Report object

 A single `Report` resource represents a report which is updated with new information according to a schedule.
-Reports with a `spec.schedule` ***REMOVED***eld set are always running, and will track what time periods it has collected data for, ensuring that if Metering is shutdown or unavailable for an extended period of time, it will back***REMOVED***ll the data starting where it left off.
+Reports with a `spec.schedule` field set are always running, and will track what time periods it has collected data for, ensuring that if Metering is shutdown or unavailable for an extended period of time, it will backfill the data starting where it left off.
-If the schedule is unset, then the Report will run once for the time speci***REMOVED***ed by the reportingStart and reportingEnd.
+If the schedule is unset, then the Report will run once for the time specified by the reportingStart and reportingEnd.
 By default, reports will wait for ReportDataSources to have the progressed in their import process to cover the report period being processed.
 If the report has a schedule, it will wait until the period currently being processed has been covered by the import process.